jneem/pijul/README.md

-# This is a temporary fork of pijul!
+# This was a temporary fork of pijul!

-The real repository is [here](http://nest.pijul.com/pijul_org/pijul), but I was running into some corruption bugs.
+The real repository is [here](https://nest.pijul.com/pijul/pijul), but I was running into some corruption bugs.

 # Pijul